mat-docs/mtap-docs/AAS/2020.1/csharp/read.md

 input.StreamFinished += (sender, e) => Trace.WriteLine("Finished"); // Handle the steam finished event
 ```

-### Buffer
+### Buffers

-TData nad Events messages are getting buffered once polled from the Kafka stream.
+TData and Events messages are getting buffered once polled from the Kafka stream.
 The following samples show the usage of the buffer and some practical use cases.

 #### TData buffer